How Often Should You Clean Solar Panels? | DSK

 The Recommended Cleaning Schedule

-For most residential systems across Sydney, Central Coast, Lake Macquarie and Newcastle, we recommend:
+For most residential systems across Sydney’s Northern Beaches, North Shore and Eastern Suburbs, we recommend:

 • Standard properties: Once every 12 months